suse-edge/edge-image-builder/docs/design/default-mounts-disablement.md

 1. Because the EIB image runs on top of `bci-base` and has `podman` installed, it also has the `mounts.conf` configuration, resulting in the `/etc/SUSEConnect` and `/etc/zypp/credentials.d/SCCcredentials` files being auto-mounted on top of the Resolver image that is being built inside the EIB container
 1. Because the Resolver image attempts to register a different OS and does not have the needed permissions to the RTM server configured in the mounted `/etc/SUSEConnect` and `/etc/zypp/credentials.d/SCCcredentials` files, the RPM resolution process fails with the aforementioned error

 **_Note: The example above is done to illustrate the problem.
-This can also happen with a regular SCC registation._**
+This can also happen with a regular SCC registration._**

 ## Solution
-The least invasive solution is to programatically create an empty `mounts.conf` file at the expected override file path, which is `/etc/containers/mounts.conf`.
+The least invasive solution is to programmatically create an empty `mounts.conf` file at the expected override file path, which is `/etc/containers/mounts.conf`.
 When a `mounts.conf` file is present here it automatically overrides any other existing auto-mounts configured at the default mount place (`/usr/share/containers/mounts.conf`).

 The solution workflow is as follows:
 1. Do a check whether there is an existing `mounts.conf` under `/etc/containers/mounts.conf`